gambol99/kube-coreos/README.md

 #### **- Building**

-There are two prerequestes before doing a build, namely the KMS key use for at-rest encryption of the secrets and the terraform state bucket (though this one might be wrapped up in the script by now).
+There are a few prerequestes before doing a build, namely the KMS key use for at-rest encryption of the secrets and the terraform state bucket (though this one might be wrapped up in the script by now).

 * Ensure you have created a AWS KMS key *(in the correct region)* and updated the kms_master_id with the KeyID in the environment file.
 * Ensure you have created an S3 bucket for the terraform remote state and update the *terraform_bucket_name* variable in the environment file.